edgelesssys/marblerun/docs/docs/reference/coordinator.md

 The Coordinator exposes an HTTP-REST interface, referred to as the Client API.

 Responses of the API follow the [JSend specification](https://github.com/omniti-labs/jsend).
-This means all endpoints return a JSON object with a `status` field that's either "success", "fail", or "error":
+This means all endpoints return a JSON object with a `status` field that's either `success`, `fail`, or `error`:

-* In case of "success", the response will contain a `data` field with the actual response data.
+* In case of `success`, the response will contain a `data` field with the actual response data.
-* In case of "error", the response will contain a `message` field with an error message.
+* In case of `error`, the response will contain a `message` field with an error message.
-* In case of "fail", the response may contain a `message` field with a human readable message, as well as a `data` field with additional information.
+* In case of `fail`, the response may contain a `message` field with a human readable message, as well as a `data` field with additional information.
-  * "fail" is only used in API version 2, and is returned on invalid requests by the client.
+  * `fail` is only used in API version 2, and is returned on invalid requests by the client.

 The Client API is used by the MarbleRun CLI and by [the MarbleRun Go SDK](https://pkg.go.dev/github.com/edgelesssys/marblerun/api) to interact with the Coordinator.
 It may also be used directly by applications for programmatic access.